Guillaume Kavaruganda: Early diplomatic career

 He began his diplomatic career in March 1998, upon being assigned to work as a diplomatic officer within the directorate of political affairs, in the Rwandan Ministry of Foreign Affairs.
 Kavaruganda's initial posting to a mission abroad was as First Secretary in charge of Consular Affairs at the Rwandan Embassy in Washington, where he served from April 1999 until July 2002.
 He implemented several measures that made consular services more customer-oriented, convenient and accessible to the public such as introducing reforms in the authentication of documents and civil registration of nationals abroad.

 In July 2002, Kavaruganda was promoted to the position of Second Counsellor and deputy chief of mission at the Rwanda Mission in Geneva which serves, on one hand, as the Rwandan Embassy to the Swiss Confederation, Austria and the Holy See.
 He assisted the Ambassador in strengthening and advancing bilateral relations and cooperation between Rwanda and those countries.
 He also served as a Chief Budget Officer, responsible for directing the financial management and budget activities of the Mission.

-The Rwandan Mission in Geneva, on the other hand, serves as the Permanent Representation of Rwanda to the United Nations Office in Geneva (UNOG, OHCHR, UNDRR, UNCTAD) and to other International Organizations in Geneva (WIPO, UNIDO, ITU, ILO, UNHRC, UNHCR, ICRC, IOM, OCHA, WHO, UNAIDS) as well as to the International Organizations in Vienna (UNOV, UNODC, IAEA, UNIDO, CTBTO, UNCITRAL, UN-OOSA).
+The Rwandan Mission in Geneva, on the other hand, serves as the Permanent Representation of Rwanda to the United Nations Office in Geneva (UNOG, OHCHR, UNDRR, UNCTAD) and other International Organizations in Geneva (WIPO, UNIDO, ITU, ILO, UNHRC, UNHCR, ICRC, IOM, OCHA, WHO, UNAIDS) as well as to the International Organizations in Vienna (UNOV, UNODC, IAEA, UNIDO, CTBTO, UNCITRAL, UN-OOSA).

 Kavaruganda represented Rwanda in those multilateral organizations as the Deputy representative.
 He worked to promote and advance Rwanda's interests in Humanitarian and Migration, Human rights matters and health issues to name a few.
 He also focused on a wide range of policy issues including trade and economics.
 Kavaruganda remained in Geneva from 2002 to December 2005.